myfsuhail/stock_market_automation/snowflake_to_dbt.md

-# Snowflake SQL to dbt Model Converter
+# Snowflake SQL to DBT Model Using LLM Converter

 ## Overview
 The **Snowflake SQL to dbt Model Converter** simplifies the migration from Snowflake SQL to dbt (data build tool) by leveraging the power of **Large Language Models (LLMs)**.
 Instead of manually rewriting SQL scripts into dbt models, the tool automates this process, transforming Snowflake SQL statements into dbt-compatible SQL quickly and efficiently.